 Some say that the best fishing on Middle River is in the lowest 10 miles of the River.

 The lowest third of the River switches back on itself in tight meanders starting downstream of the entry of Christians Creek at mile marker 18.
+H. Roger Corbett in Virginia Whitewater writes that Middle River "does more winding than almost any other creek/river/stream in Virginia."
 These tight meanders are a terrific feature of this river for paddlers because it creates short vehicle shuttle times while allowing for long paddle times.
 This lowest section of the River is widest and most reliably full of water all season.

 The landscape tends to flatten and more farms and housing begin to appear.
 One dam still exists on Middle River (at mile marker 16.2) and it can be located just upstream of the bridge at Route 616, Damtown Road.
 It is a non-functional dam that needs to be portaged if you are on a float trip.
 The pool behind the dam backs the river up at least a half-mile.
 It continues to be an ecological impairment, a blockage to fish passage, and a drowning hazard to those who get too close during high water.

 Middle River follows closely along River Bend Road then meanders through the Knightly Mills area and beyond.
 Broad Run passes south of Shenandoah Valley Regional Airport and joins Middle River near mile marker 3.5 at Mount Meridian.
 Middle River ends and joins North River at mile marker zero, just upstream of the Route 668 bridge.

 The closest public access downstream is at the Port Republic public boat launch.

 Middle River has always been used as a dumping ground.
 Trash thrown from vehicles accumulates along the banks while other litter is deposited by floods.
 Tires have been thrown into the River for decades.